 2. Land use and hazard situation (pressures)

 To enable an adequate response to natural hazards, the danger they pose must be known.
 Different types of hazard documentation provide such information.
 A key example of such documentation, hazard maps indicate the locations in Switzerland where built-up areas and transport routes are threatened by natural hazards, the extent of the associated dangers, and their probability of occurrence.
-In early 2017, hazard maps were available for almost the entire country.
-However, only 73% have been implemented in communal land-use plans.

 3. Risks (state)